+No playoff is required.
+If there are teams tied for either first place (one team advancing) or second place (two teams advancing) or third place (three teams advancing), then tie-breaker(s) will take place.
 Teams that complete the round robin with identical win/loss records are considered to be tied.
-Teams tied for a playoff position shall only be eliminated from the playoffs by playing a tie-breaker game(s).
+Teams tied for a qualifying position shall only be eliminated by playing a tie-breaker game(s).

 The Chief Umpire will make all decisions with regard to the administration of tie-breakers.
-Additional information relative to tie-breakers and sheet assignments will be discussed by the Chief Umpire with the teams involved after the last game of the round robin. (see NOCA Tie-Breaker Review Document)
+Additional information relative to tie-breakers and sheet assignments will be discussed by the Chief Umpire with the teams involved after the last game of the round robin. (see NOCA Tie Breaker Review Document)